witnet/WIPs/wip-mariocao-min-difficulty-dr.md

 - `R` is the total active reputation in the system
 - `rf` is the data request replication factor

-The probability `P` will be used as a static threshold that sets the maximum value until which a _RepPoE_ proof can be considered valid.
+The probability `P` will be used as a static threshold that sets the maximum value below which a _RepPoE_ proof can be considered valid.
 This threshold will be compared with the output of a [VRF] of the identity which takes as seed the data request hash and the last checkpoint beacon of the chain (i.e. epoch and block hash).

-Later, a factor `alpha` was introduced to adjust the data request mining eligibilities by taking into consideration the state of the reputation system.
+Later, a factor `alpha` was introduced to adjust the data request mining eligibility by taking into consideration the state of the reputation system.
 This factor aims to compensate for the over-representation of identities with significant reputation scores and thus affecting the average amount of eligible identities per data request.

 ```
 P_i = reputation_i / R * rf * alpha